Server Implementations

 "news.example.com": process.env.NEWS_ES256_PUB!,

-// Extended: restrict which resourceIds this domain can claim
+// Extended: restrict which resourceIds this domain can claim.

 "blog.example.com": {